About

 This database was created with support from JSPS KAKENHI Grant Numbers 18K00073, 21H04345, and 25H00464.

-- (Note) The “Catalogue of Chinese Classics held by the Imperial Household Agency Archives and Mausolea Department” is part of the results of JSPS KAKENHI Grant-in-Aid for Scientific Research (A), “Reexamination of the provenance of classical Chinese books in the Imperial Household Agency Archives and Mausolea Department: Towards the construction of a digital archive” (PI: Tomohiko Sumiyoshi, 24242009, FY2012–2016), and Grant-in-Aid for Scientific Research (A), “The reconstruction and dissemination of the Edo shogunate Momijiyama Bunko: Philology through digitization of classical Chinese texts in the Imperial Household Agency Archives and Mausolea Department” (same PI, 20H00013, FY2020–2024).
-The author participated as a Co-Investigator and was responsible for compiling the bibliography of the “Kyūhon”.
-For the bibliography of the “Kyūhon”, see the catalogue section “III Song Editions,” entry “38.
-[Buddhist Canon] (also known as Yi qie jing) 1,454 titles in 5,733 fascicles, plus Zihan shiyin 532 fascicles”, in Zushoryō Kanseki Sōkō (図書寮漢籍叢考), ed.
+- (1) The “Catalogue of Chinese Classics held by the Imperial Household Agency Archives and Mausolea Department” forms part of the results of JSPS KAKENHI Grant-in-Aid for Scientific Research (A), “Reexamination of the provenance of classical Chinese books in the Imperial Household Agency Archives and Mausolea Department: Towards the construction of a digital archive” (PI: Tomohiko Sumiyoshi, 24242009, FY2012–2016), and Grant-in-Aid for Scientific Research (A), “The reconstruction and dissemination of the Edo shogunate Momijiyama Bunko: Philology through digitization of classical Chinese texts in the Imperial Household Agency Archives and Mausolea Department” (same PI, 20H00013, FY2020–2024).
+Aitani, the PI of this database project, also participated as a Co-Investigator and was responsible for compiling the bibliography of the Kyūhon.
+For the bibliography of the Kyūhon, see the catalogue section “III Song Editions,” entry “38.
+[Buddhist Canon] (also known as Yi qie jing) 1,454 titles in 5,733 fascicles, plus Zihan shiyin 532 fascicles,” in Zushoryō Kanseki Sōkō (図書寮漢籍叢考), ed.
 Research Group on the Chinese Classics in the Imperial Household Agency Archives and Mausolea Department (Kyūko Shoin, March 2018).
 Back